OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/overview.rst

 Types of Plugins
 ----------------

-OpenMDAO supports a number of different plugin types, but the most common is the Component plugin.
-Other less common types of OpenMDAO plugins exist and can be found in the table below.
+OpenMDAO supports a number of different plugin types, but the most common is the :terM`Component` plugin.
+The Component plugin, and other less common types of OpenMDAO plugins, are listed in following table along with a description of their purpose.

 ===========================  =================================================================================================
 **Plugin Type**              **Purpose**
 ===========================  =================================================================================================
 :term:`Component`            Add custom computations to an OpenMDAO model
 ---------------------------  -------------------------------------------------------------------------------------------------
-TraitType                    Add custom data object to pass between components
+:term:`TraitType`            Add custom data object to pass between components
 ---------------------------  -------------------------------------------------------------------------------------------------
 :term:`Driver`               Add custom iterative executive (optimizer, solver, design space explorer) to an OpenMDAO model
 ---------------------------  -------------------------------------------------------------------------------------------------